PolyhedralDev/TerraDocs/docs/config/development/introduction.rst

     **An Addon Loader**
         Allows for loading addons, which integrate the API to provide functionality.
-        The majority of Terra's functionality comes from addons, as without them Terra wouldn't do much.
-This is similar to how mod loaders like Fabric and Forge won't do much without any mods installed.

     **Core Addons**
         A suite of addons that provides standard functionality to Terra.

     **Configuration Packs**
-        A collection of configuration files that utilize the functionality provided by addons to define how worlds generate.
+        A collection of configuration files that define how worlds generate, utilizing the functionality provided by addons.

     **Platform Implementations**
         The layer between the platform (such as Bukkit or Fabric) and the API.

         Platform implementations typically package the API, addon loader, core addons, and a default configuration pack together to work as one cohesive unit.